Rugal/rugal.github.com/_posts/2015/2015-12-07-java-proxy-class.md

     }
 }
 {%endhighlight%}
-In this instance we build a class that implement a CGLib interface `MethodInterceptor`, but now we could proxy any `not final` classes by using this proxy class.
+In this instance we build a class that implements a CGLib interface `MethodInterceptor`, but now we could proxy any `not final` classes by using this proxy class.
 {%highlight java%}
 public class WorkTest
 {//Test code